reiver/reiver-lexical-hypothesis/README.md

 **Assumption №2** is that, these important aspects of _human personality_ will get encoded as a single word.

-The **Lexical Hypothesis** is only good to the degree that these assumptions are true.
+The **Lexical Hypothesis** is only good (in a certain way) to the degree that these assumptions are true.
-And these are people who criticize these assumptions.
+And there are people who criticize these assumptions.

 Nevertheless this approach — the **Lexical Hypothesis** — is an interesting way of trying to understand _human personality_.
 And work based on this does have some degree of utility.